 A recent news article discussed that tens of thousands of Vets will be receiving Department of the Army reviews of their military discharges since many may have received a discharge characterization that was less than they deserved.
 If you’re reading this section, you or a loved one may be in that same circumstance.

-Simple…you earned it.
+YES…you earned it!
 If you served sufficiently on active duty in our nation’s military, then Congress has mandated that the nation honor the sacrifice you (and your family) endured.
-The Veteran’s Administration (VA) is charged with providing these benefits and they include healthcare, educational assistance, housing, and many, many other valuable benefits.
+The Veteran’s Administration (VA) is charged with providing VA benefits such as VA disability benefits, healthcare, educational assistance, housing, and many, many other valuable benefits.
 Even if you receive these benefits now, we recognize that the stigma and anxiety that comes with receiving less than an Honorable discharge is hard.

 It depends.
 The different avenues of receiving a discharge upgrade have time limitations and restrictions, a full discussion of which is not possible here.
 Just know that you should NEVER assume that you are not eligible.
 Look into it.
 Get help.
 MAKE SURE before you give up.